ocaml-multicore/kcas/doc/gkmz-with-read-only-cmp-ops.md

    gkmz casn cass
 ```

-Note that every call of `atomically` allocates a fresh location for `casn`
+Note that every call of `atomically` allocates a fresh location for a `casn`
 descriptor and also fresh `state`s for all the `CASS` descriptors.
 This is
 important as it makes sure that
 [ABA problems](https://en.wikipedia.org/wiki/ABA_problem) are avoided.
 It is